ooligo

 Watch-outs

 • Manager-of-record dependency.
 This is a tool for the manager, not a replacement.
 The output is a draft.
-The manager edits, contextualizes, and delivers.
+The manager edits, contextualizes with off-call observations (1:1 history, ramp stage, deal context the call did not show), and delivers in person.
+Auto-send is intentionally not in the bundle.

 Stack

-• Gong — call source, transcript layer, type classification
+• Gong — call source, transcript layer, manager-of-record verification, optional per-call scorecards as a complementary layer